Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 Table 1 An overview of Tree benefits: selected studies

 Temperature and Energy Use

-a) Community heat islands (3o to 10oF warmer than surrounding countryside) exist because of decreased wind, increased high density surfaces, and heat generated from human associated activities, all of which requires addition energy expenditures to off-set.
+a) Community heat islands (3o to 10oF warmer than surrounding countryside) exist because of decreased wind, increased high-density surfaces, and heat generated from human-associated activities, all of which require additional energy expenditures to off-set.
 Trees can be successfully used to mitigate heat islands.

 b) Trees reduce temperatures by shading surfaces, dissipating heat through evaporation, and controlling air movement responsible for advected heat.